nazavode/zirkon/README.rst

 Interpolation
 -------------

-Daikon supports value interpolation: previously defined config values can inflence new values:
+Daikon supports value interpolation: *config* values can be influenced by other values:

  >>> from daikon.config import ROOT
  >>> config = Config()